glennmatlin/FIFE_manuscript/wopr/main.typ

 === Q1: Analytical Player, Analytical Adjudicator
 This quadrant covers rigid, rule‑based systems for both the players and the adjudicators (often predetermined scoring).
-Of the quadrants, this quadrant, alongside Q4, is among the most extensively explored, as it captures traditional “quantitative” wargames.
-Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of traditional strategy board games such as chess, checkers, and Go.
+Of the quadrants, this quadrant is among the most extensively explored, as it captures traditional “quantitative” wargames.
+Notable examples include the No‑Press variant of Diplomacy, the original rigid Kriegsspiel, and nearly the entirety of strategy board games both traditional (e.g. chess, checkers, and Go) or modern (e.g. Stratego, Warhammer 40k, and Polytopia) @bakhtin_mastering_2022.

+These games often benefit less from recent developments in LMs because of its rigid nature, with RL approaches being more common.

 === Q2: Analytical Player, Creative Adjudicator
 This quadrant covers games in which players are often relatively limited in their action space, while a flexible, often human, adjudicator determines the outcomes.
-An infrequent quadrant, games that would fall into this quadrant include variants of wargames such as Meckel's early version of Free Kriegsspiel and the class of procedural based human adjudicated war games.
-Games that would fall under the latter are typically high fidelity military simulations where player actions are constrained by established orders and procedures while action outcomes are decided by human experts; this would encompass major wargames such as early US Navy Fleet Problems and TEWT focus is on limited procedural military actions while the outcomes are adjudicated by a human adjudicator.
-Many other battlefield‑scale wargames would fall under this category.
+An infrequent quadrant, games that would fall into this quadrant include variants of wargames such as Meckel's early version of Free Kriegsspiel and the class of procedural-based human-adjudicated war games.
+The latter type are typically high fidelity military simulations where player actions are constrained by established orders and procedures while action outcomes are decided by human experts; this would encompass major real world wargames such as early US Navy Fleet Problems and standard Tactical Exercise Without Troops (TEWT) where the focus is on decisions within procedural military actions while the outcomes are adjudicated by a field expert.
+Other types of games that fall under this category include semi-rigid adjudicated wargames, where the game is played rigidly and mostly adjudicated rigidly with the possibility of human adjudicator override.

 === Q3: Creative Player, Analytical Adjudicator
 This quadrant covers games with highly creative agents and low‑creativity adjudicators.
 Common